ShupeiLi/shupeili.github.io/_posts/2022-12-12-review-introduction-to-deep-learning.md

 Highlights:
 - No guarantees of convergence: Learning rate is too big or too small.
-- In case of convergence: Local (or global) minimum. $\rightarrow$ Try several starting configurations and learning rates.
+- In case of convergence: Local (or global) minimum. $$\rightarrow$$ Try several starting configurations and learning rates.

 **Difference between gradient descent and backpropagation**\
 “Gradient descent” is a general technique for finding (local minima) of a function which involves calculationg gradients (or partial derivatives) of the function, while “backpropagation” is a very efficient method for calculating gradients of “well-structured” functions such as multi-layered networks.